visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

    There are 400x300 rays in this image, corresponding to an x ray image output of 40x30 pixels.

 This render is far less useful.
 Even the imaging planes have been swallowed up, and the input mesh is completely hidden.
-There are two solutions to this problem.
+There are a couple quick solutions to this problem.
-The first solution is to temporarily run the query with less rays (i.e. lower the image dimensions) until the desired understanding of what the simulated x ray detector is looking at has been achieved, then switch back to the large number of pixels/rays.
+**The first solution** is to temporarily run the query with less rays (i.e. lower the image dimensions) until the desired understanding of what the simulated x ray detector is looking at has been achieved, then switch back to the large number of pixels/rays.
 This can be done quickly, as the ray trace is the performance bottleneck for the x ray image query.
 Here are examples: